AnosVoldigoad999/GithubUserActivity/README.md

 git clone https://github.com/AnosVoldigoad999/GithubUserActivity.git
 cd GithubUserActivity
-Run the following command to build, install and run the project:
+Run the following commands to install dependencies, build, install and run the project:
 #
 NOTE: YOU NEED TO HAVE GO INSTALLED, IF YOU DON'T HAVE IT INSTALLED GO HERE: https://go.dev/doc/install
+#
+go mod download
 #
 go build
 #